semgrep/semgrep-docs/docs/kb/integration/defect-dojo-integration.md

 # How to connect Semgrep and DefectDojo

 ## Motivation
 [DefectDojo](https://www.defectdojo.com/) is a well-known vulnerability management tool.
-It allows you to gather security issues from tools like Semgrep and others.
+It allows you to gather security issues from tools like Semgrep and more.
+By integrating Semgrep findings into DefectDojo, security teams gain additional insight into the security posture of their systems.

 ## Starting with integration
 Integrate Semgrep with DefectDojo means dumping findings detected by Semgrep into DefectDojo.